engmaths/emat30008/basics/ivps.md

    use `git push` to send your changes to the git repository on your hosting service.

-6. As you're going along write a report including your findings (and figures).
+6. As you're going along make brief notes including your findings (and figures).

 ## Assignment problems